metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

-		// The full reason for the event, e.g. 'Paused on exception'.
-This string is shown in the UI as is.
-		Description string `json:"description,omitempty"`

-		// The thread which was stopped.
-		ThreadId int `json:"threadId,omitempty"`

 		// Additional information.
 E.g. if reason is 'exception', text contains the exception name.
 This string is shown in the UI.
 		Text string `json:"text,omitempty"`